DEVELOPING MEMORY AND COGNITION LAB

 How do children remember to carry out their future intentions such as bringing an item to show-and-tell or putting a bicycle helmet on before taking a bike ride?
 This ability to remember to perform activities in the future is called prospective memory and is a critical skill for children to develop in order to function independently and successfully in their daily lives.

-Recent work has focused on the role of verbal reminders on young children's prospective memory (Mahy, Mazachowsky, & Pagobo, 2019; Maguire & Mahy, submitted) as well as the role of metacognitive abilities in children's prospective memory performance (Lavis & Mahy, 2021).
+Recent work has focused on the role of verbal reminders on young children's prospective memory (Mahy, Mazachowsky, & Pagobo, 2019; Maguire & Mahy, in revision) as well as the role of metacognitive abilities in children's prospective memory performance (Lavis & Mahy, 2021).

 Current research is examining: